-ising seas is one effect of human-induced climate change that carries with it many consequences.
-Seas are rising largely because the world's oceans have absorbed more than 90 percent of the heat trapped in the atmosphere by greenhouse gases, such as methane (CH4) and carbon dioxide (CO2).
+Ising seas is one effect of human-induced climate change that carries with it many consequences.
+Seas are rising largely because the world's oceans have absorbed more than 90 percent of the heat trapped in the atmosphere by greenhouse gases, such as methane ( $CH_4$ ) and carbon dioxide ( $CO_2$ ).
 In fact, 2018 set a new record for ocean heating.
 If that becomes a trend, which is likely, scientists say even higher seasurface temperatures will accelerate sea-level rise.

 Rising air temperatures cause our oceans to warm, and expand.
 When water is heated, the kinetic energy of that material increases.
 Its atoms and molecules move about more.
 Each atom will take up more space due to its movement, so the material will expand.
-That's one of the main reasons why the seas are rising.
+That's mainly why the seas are rising.

 Rising sea levels, especially coupled with intense, heat-fueled tropical cyclones, increasingly jeopardize Florida's coastal habitats, fisheries, and tourism-dependent communities.
+The threats are direct and indirect, and some human policy and engineering responses to those threats actually damage the ecosystems and the fisheries.

-The threats from sea level rise are exacerbated by the ongoing degradation and loss of essential fish habitats such as coral reefs, nearshore reefs, natural sandy beaches, and estuarine habitats such as seagrasses.
-This is because unhealthy or stressed habitats, and the ecosystems they support, are less able to withstand events like tropical cyclones.
-And without healthy habitats, the fish populations that depend on them, like bonefish, tarpon, permit, and snook, also become stressed.
+The degradation or loss of essential fish habitats such as coral and nearshore reefs, natural sandy beaches, and estuarine habitats such as seagrasses and bivalves can undermine efforts to manage fisheries sustainably.
+Bonefish, tarpon, permit, and snook are some of Florida's most important fisheries that are threatened directly and indirectly by sea-level rise and the accompanying weather changes like more intense hurricanes.